hamlibdk/HAMLIB-SDK/README.md

 **Step 3a: Upgrade your Qt Deployment**

-A Minimum Qt installation pegs at [Qt][] at version 5.12.11.
-If you did not use the "F" Full option for [Qt][] deployment or you want to update Qt to the more contemporary 5.15.2 version you should do so now.
+A Minimum Qt installation pegs at [Qt][] at version 5.12.12.
+If you did not use the "F" Full option for [Qt][] deployment or you want to update Qt to the recommended 5.15.2 version you should do so now.
 Note that using Qt 5.15.2 is highly recommended.

 i.e.